tehpsalmist/ng-tailwindcss/readme.md

 # ng-tailwindcss
-### A helper module for integrating tailwindcss with angular-cli projects with as little pain as possible
+### A helpful cli tool for integrating tailwindcss into angular-cli projects with as little pain as possible

 ## Quick and Dirty (for new projects only!)